jorgep19/blog/introToWhenJS/README.md

 ## Error Handling

 One thing you will notice immediately in our previous example is that we completly ignore error handling.
 In a real world scenario we wouldn't take a database operation.
 To notify an error our asynchrounous functions can call `deferred.reject(new Error())` at any point of their execution.
-If `.reject(err)` is called then function passed to `promise.otherwise(func)` will be executed.
-While `.otherwise(func)` is attribute of a single promise object you can actually leverage the same error handler for a whole promise chain.
+If `.reject(err)` is called, then function passed to `promise.otherwise(func)` will be executed.
+While `.otherwise(func)` is attribute of a single promise object, you can actually leverage the same error handler for a whole promise chain.
 This is great because it makes it harder to _eat errors_ and because simplifies the implementation of in memory transactions.
 Now lets add error handlign to our previous example while comparing it to a try/catch syntax.

 ```
 readFromDB(query)